ninadicara/Methods-Notes/Statistics/Modelling/ANOVAs.md

 Should be used when:
 - continuous dependent variable
 - two or more categorical independent variables
-- at least one independent variable that vaires between-units
+- at least one independent variable that varies between-units
 - at least one independent variable that varies within units.
 Where units are usually subjects.